daweibai/PCBS-langevo/README.md

 2. Before the learner receives the strings, he has no grammar.
 The first adult dosen't have a grammar either.
 He generates random strings to pass on to the first learner.
 3. Each learner as the capacity (equivalent to Universal Grammar) to parse the input strings and induce the grammar.
 He does so by extracting the common substrings of strings he hears.
 For instance, if he receives (a0, b0) mapped onto "fsdfr" and (a0, b1) onto "fsdptdgfmr", he will notice that the common substring "fsd" and infer the rule "fsd" means a0, when the other mea b0 and b1.
 Note that he can only do so if the two strings share a same sub-meaning-component.
 For instance, if there is a common substring between (a0, b0) and (a3, b4), then he won't infer any rule.
 But if the second meaning was (a0, b4), given that the two meanings share a0, a rule will be infered for a0.
 In my model, I simplify the meaning component A to "prefix", B to "suffix".
 In other words, when the agent notices a common string at the beginning or at the end of both words, he will add his rule into the corresponding A or B rule space.
 My model don't allow circumfixes: if there's a common string in the middle, it doesn't count, contrary to Simon Kirby's original model.
 4. The rules that the learner infers will be mapped onto two rule space of 5x5, one for the meaning component A, one for B. This isn't in Simon Kirby's original model.
 He used a more complex Context-Free Grammar based algorithms that I'm not capable of implementing.
 5. Then the learner becomes an adult.
 He produces 50 strings generated from his rule space.
 The production is simple: for a meaning, if the adult has rules for both meaning component, then he concatenates the rules to produce the string.
 If he only has one meaning component, then the other half will be a random string.
 If he doesn't have any rule for the meaning, then he generates a random string.
+Notice that the 50 produced strings don't necessarily cover all the 25 meaning spaces.

 For example, the first (random) production from the first adult is:
 ```